HSF/hsf.github.io/organization/_posts/2023/2023-04-13-coordination.md

 - Nick Styles - is the HSF really a foundation?
 No assignable resources and activities are best-effort
   - True that we had more foundation-like ideas in the early days (modeled on the Apache Software Foundation)
   - While effort is 'best-effort', people contribute to HSF to enhance things they would be hoping to do anyway
-    - So little risk that activites go away
+    - So little risk that activities go away
     - Albeit that there is limited capacity to ask the HSF for things
   - At the moment not really keen to change the name, even if 'forum' is more what we do
     - We have an identity well established